 This past week I’ve been skimming the internet for ideas on where to go next – somewhere new, exciting, challenging and out of the ordinary.
 And yet I keep finding myself circling back to places I loved so much that I want to go back.
 These are places I feel I didn’t spend enough time and places I often think back to and mentally plan a trip there.

-So its time to put these plans into reality with the 20 places I loved so much I want to go back (and am in the process of booking a ticket to one of them!!!)
+So its time to put these plans into reality with the 20 places I loved so much I can’t wait to go back.

 Read more: The Top 10 Places to Visit in Scotland

-Right next door but with its own distinct personality is my second most favourite place to return to – Ireland.
+Ireland is for sure one of the places I loved so much I can’t wait to go back.
 The day I arrived in Dublin it was raining sporadically, which I would soon learn to appreciate as the norm here in one of the greenest places on earth.
 If you enjoy castles, mystique and mystery, then you will love Ireland.
 A self-drive itinerary is undeniably the best way to explore the country, combined with coastal hikes, bike rides through the countryside and exploring small towns on foot.